Skip to main content

 Access http://localhost, you should see the "Hello World!" output.

-Step 5: Deploy to CloudBase Cloud Run
+Step 5: Deploy to CloudBase Cloud Hosting

-If you have already installed the CloudBase CLI, you can use the following command in the project directory to deploy the application to CloudBase Cloud Hosting:
+If you have installed CloudBase CLI, you can use the following command in the project directory to deploy the application to CloudBase Cloud Hosting:

 tcb cloudrun deploy